Are electric blankets more cost effective than central heating?

 Key takeaways

-With the Energy Price Cap at around 24.5p per kWh, a 100W electric blanket costs about 2.5p per hour to run making it a cost-effective way to stay warm
+With the Energy Price Cap at 24.367p per kWh, a 100W electric blanket costs about 2.5p per hour to run making it a cost-effective way to stay warm

 Electric heaters like fan heaters, use around 2kW per hour, costing about 49p per hour to run

-Central heating, using gas at around 5.7p per kWh, costs around £1.35 per hour or £162 per month if used for four hours daily
+Central heating, using gas at 5.74p per kWh, costs around £1.38 per hour or £166 per month if used for four hours daily

 Electric blankets can save money compared to central heating, but they only warm the person not the room, which can lead to issues like mould

-Available as underblankets for beds and throws for sofas, these heated comforts come with a range of prices, starting from £30 and climbing over £100 for underblankets, while throws begin at £50.
+As it gets colder, and our heating bills go up, many of us reach for our electric blankets - but are they cost effective?
+They come as underblankets for beds and throws for sofas, with prices starting at £18 and climbing over £100 for underblankets, while throws begin at £30.
 But beyond the initial purchase, what does it really cost to snuggle up under an electric blanket?

 For more extensive advice on keeping your home toasty during the colder months, read our guide on how to keep your home warm in winter.
 This is packed with tips and tricks to maintain a comfortable living space without breaking the bank.